-Applicability

 Infiltration trenches always require a pretreatment SCM.
 For sheet flow, pretreatment SCM structures that may be used include vegetated filter strips and pea stone gravel diaphragms.
 For piped flow, a sediment forebay should be used.

 Infiltration trenches are feasible at sites with gentle slopes, permeable soils, and where seasonal high groundwater levels are at least two feet below the bottom of the trench.
 MassDEP recommends providing greater depths from the bottom of the trench to seasonal high groundwater elevation to reduce the potential for failure.
 Depth to bedrock will need to be evaluated to determine if use of an infiltration trench is feasible.